rootlis/ps3remote/README.md

 ### Running the software
 - Compile in the [src](../master/src/) directory with `make`
+- `make install`
-- Run `./ps3remote`
+- Run `ps3remote`

-The driver will set up a new event device under `/dev/input/`, and will automatically connect to the remote when it is available.
+The driver will set up a new event device under `/dev/input/`, and will automatically connect to the remote when the remote is available.
 Press some number buttons.
 You should see them typed out as you would with a keyboard.

 I've also included a systemd service file.
-Modify it to point to your program.
-Drop it in `/etc/systemd/system/`.
+Modify it to point to your program, drop the modified version in `/etc/systemd/system/`, then run and/or enable it.
 ```shell
 $ systemd start ps3remote.service
 $ systemd enable ps3remote.service